Accessibility statement

 - Semantic HTML with proper heading structure, landmarks, and form labels

-- Keyboard operability for every interactive control
+- Keyboard operability for interactive controls

 - Text alternatives for informative images and icons, with decorative images explicitly marked